supriyasawant/django-gstudio/README.rst

 ================
 * metaTypes
 * objectTypes

-Currently gnowledge studio provides support for Metatypes and Objecttypes.
-Using metatypes you can define different kinds of concepts, like "concept names", "action names", "scientific concept", "phylem" etc. Objecttypes are any regular classes, which can be defined as members of Metatypes.
-Both objecttypes and metatypes can have parent, siblings and children to create hierarchical structures.
+* objects
+* relations
+* relationtypes
+* attributes
+* attributetypes

+All the nodes above are also registered with django-reversion for version control.

-In our next release we will have objects as members of objecttypes.
+In our next release we will add dependency relation, and create appropriate fields for relations and atttributes.
 While we shape this project, if you are interested in joining, visit us at metastudio.org.

 Nodes soon to come:
 ==================
-* objects
-* relationTypes
-* attributeTypes
-* relations
+* system (ontology)
-* attributes
+* systemtype (ontologytype)

 Features you will see soon:
 ===========================
 * dependency relation
 * context graphs and concept graphs
-* optional version control

 Other features to come:
 ======================

-* version control to track history
 * rdf feed to a triple store
 * export and import of standard knowledge representation languages: CL, OWL, XTM etc.